hashicorp/terraform-cdk/examples/typescript-azure/Readme.md

-# Example for Google Cloud based on Typescript
+# Example for Azure Cloud based on Typescript

-This resembles the example for the Google Cloud at [Hashicorp Learn](https://learn.hashicorp.com/terraform/gcp/build)
+This is based on the provided examples for AWS and Google but adapted to Azure

 ## Usage